stachyris/PSMC_Tutorial-BirdLab/docs/source/01_Data_Pre-Processing.rst

  This took about 45 minutes.

-H) Creating consensus fq file
+J) Creating consensus fq file
 ------------------------------

 .. code-block::